notofonts/math/documentation/building-math-fonts/index.md

 ##### Assemblies
 Some glyphs like parentheses or brackets can get really big, so even more and more variants are needed.
 To allow for unlimited growth, `MATH` table has a mechanism where glyphs are built from parts, with some parts are allowed to be repeated as needed to reach the desired size.

 Each part has a start and end connector lengths, which is how much this part can overlap with the previous or next parts.
 This gives flexibility to the glyph assembly to grow and shrink as needed until the desired size is reached.
 The first part should have its start connector set to zero as there is not previous part to overlap with, and similarly the last part should have it is end connector set to zero.
+Each part has a full advance which is basically the glyph advance in the direction of the assembly.

 Parts that can be repeated as needed (including being omitted altogether to get the smallest possible size) should be marked as extenders.
-There must be at least one extender, or the glyph will not be able to grow (some implementations will go into an infinite loop when encountering an assembly without an extender glyph).
+There must be at least one extender, or the glyph will not be able to grow.

+It is possible to have an assembly without having size variants.
+Some implementations do not like that, though, so at least one variant should be provided (which can be the base glyph itself).

 In Glyphs, assemblies can be set from _Glyph → Edit MATH Variants_.
 There is a guess button that will look for glyphs with extensions like `.lft`, `.rgt`, `.top`, `.bot`, `.mid`, `.ext`, or `.left`, `.right`, `.top`, `.bottom`, `.middle`, `.extension`, or `.l`, `.r`, `.t`, `.b`, `.m`, `.x` and populate the assembly from them.
 It applies a heuristic to find the straight segment at both ends of part glyph to calculate the connector lengths, but the results should be double checked.
+The start connector, end connector, and whether the glyphs is an extender or not can be set manually.
+The full advance will be automatically calculated.

-When _View → Show MATH Assembly_ is checked, the assemblies defined for the current glyph will be drawn on the canvas (with vertical variants in green and horizontal ones in blue):
+When _View → Show MATH Assembly_ is checked, the assemblies defined for the current glyph will be drawn on the canvas, once with minimum overlap and once with maximum overlap (with vertical variants in green and horizontal ones in blue):

 ![Vertical assemblies drawn](./glyphs-assemblies-vert.png)